bwhiteley/JSONShootout/README.md

 With Marshal and Unbox however, the corresponding code will fail to compile because `UIView` does not conform to the necessary protocol.
 As a result, Marshal and Unbox are more type safe.
 ##Protocol Extensions vs. Wrappers

 Both Unbox and Mapper work by wrapping a dictionary in another object.
-Marshal differs it that it is implemented as a protocol with a protocol extension.
+Marshal differs in that it is implemented as a protocol with a protocol extension.
 Both `NSDictionary` and `Dictionary<String, AnyObject>` conform to the protocol.
 Any other type implementing `subscript` can conform to the protocol as well.
 ##Performance
 Now that we have all three JSON mappers processing the same JSON file, we can compare the performance of each.
 I also threw in SwiftyJSON, one of the earliest Swift projects for handling JSON.
 While measuring perfornamce I noticed that a lot of time was spent in date parsing.
 Since this was common across all implementations, I removed the dates from the model objects to get a better comparison of the performance of the JSON mappers themselves.